Volume 33 Issue 3

 Jinyang HE was born in Shaanxi Province, China, in 1998.
 He received the B.E. degree in geological engineering from China University of Mining and Technology, Xuzhou, China, in 2020.
 He is currently an M.S. candidate in Xidian University, Xi’an, China.
 His main research interests are deep learning and wireless spectrum anomaly detection.
 (Email: yanghe3586@outlook.com)

 Peihan QI was born in Henan Province, China, in 1986.
-He received the B.S. degree from Chang’an University, Xi’an, China, in 2006, and the M.S. degree and the Ph.D. degree from Xidian University, Xi’an, in 2011 and 2014, respectively.
+He received the B.S. degree from Chang’an University, Xi’an, China, in 2006, the M.S. and Ph.D. degrees from Xidian University in 2011 and 2014, respectively.
 He is currently a Professor with the School of Telecommunications Engineering, Xidian University.
-His research interests include compressed sensing, spectrum sensing in cognitive radio networks, and high-speed digital signal processing.
+His current research interests include compressed sensing, spectrum sensing in cognitive radio networks, and high-speed digital signal processing.
 (Email: phqi@xidian.edu.cn)

 • Corresponding author: Email: phqi@xidian.edu.cn